Welcome | Get started | Dive into Lino | Contribute | Reference | More

 An internship at home¶

 By following this guide you can virtually start an internship at home.
 If you need help. simply contact one of the team directly via email.
+One of us will be your mentor and will communicate with you individually.
 There is no online application form because we are a small team.
-One of us will be your mentor and will communicate with you individually.
 You may interrupt or abandon your internship at any moment.

 During your internship you will get quality support for free.
 You just need to ask.
 We help you to enter the business of software development with just your own time as your only investment.
 Try to do that with some proprietary framework!